dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 ## Recognize the swipe direction

 The `SwipeGestureRecognizer.Direction` property can be set to a single value from the `SwipeDirection` enumeration, or multiple values.
 This enables the `Swiped` event to be raised in response to a swipe in more than one direction.
-However, the constraint is that a single `SwipeGestureRecognizer` can only recognize swipes that occur on the same axis.
+However, the constraint is that a single <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> can only recognize swipes that occur on the same axis.
 Therefore, swipes that occur on the horizontal axis can be recognized by setting the `Direction` property to `Left` and `Right`:

 ```xaml
 <SwipeGestureRecognizer Direction="Left,Right" Swiped="OnSwiped"/>